 Through Fennell’s expert direction, Oliver earns our sympathies in the film’s first 30 minutes.
 We like Felix equally as much.
-Like Keoghan, Elordi shows extreme range as an actor, especially for those who have seen the detestable character he portrays on the HBO series Euphoria.
+Like Keoghan, Elordi shows an extreme range as an actor, especially for those who have seen the detestable character he portrays on the HBO series Euphoria.
 The two strike up an almost immediate friendship that grows profoundly as the two compensate for each other’s needs.
-Oliver offers Felix his bicycle to ride to his course final (which he is about to miss due to lack of transportation) after his bike develops a flat tire.
-Felix pays for a round of drinks at a local pub when he notices Oliver is without any money, trying to work a deal to pay the bartender back the next day.
-While it lacks an initial depth that could have been better flushed out, the two start an honest friendship, with Felix sensing an opportunity to mentor his new friend.
+Oliver offers Felix his bicycle to ride to his course final (which he is about to miss due to a lack of transportation) after his bike develops a flat tire.
+Felix pays for a round of drinks at a local pub when he notices Oliver is without any money, and Oliver tries to work a deal to pay the bartender back the next day.
+While it lacks an initial depth that could have been fleshed out further, the two begin an honest friendship, with Felix sensing an opportunity to mentor his new friend.
 It’s exactly what Oliver is looking for, as the appreciation for his new friend slowly begins to spiral into obsession.

-An only child who is estranged from his parents due to their mental health and addiction issues, we learn Oliver’s father dies of a drug overdose just as the first semester is ending.
-After telling Felix that he fears returning home for the semester break, Felix invites him to stay with his family at their home, a filthy-rich estate aptly named Saltburn.
-He accepts the invite, and we get a walkthrough and history of the mansion simultaneously as Oliver, with Felix serving as our tour guide.
+An only child who is estranged from his parents due to their mental health and addiction issues, we learn that Oliver’s father dies of a drug overdose just as the first semester is ending.
+After telling Felix he fears returning home for the semester break, Felix invites him to stay with his family at their filthy-rich estate, aptly named Saltburn.
+He accepts the invite, and we get a walkthrough and a history of the mansion simultaneously, with Oliver and Felix serving as our tour guides.
 It’s a magnificent home.

 There’s nothing more to say here without giving away any spoilers.
 There is, for sure, a shift.
-I was rewarded for not knowing anything about the film before my viewing.
+I was rewarded for not knowing anything about the film before I saw it.
 I’ve read other reviews that said the movie was too ambiguous, confusing, and bloated.
 I disagree.
 If you enjoyed films like The Talented Mr. Ripley or Babylon, you’ll enjoy Saltburn.
-It has the same intensity masked as charm as the former and the absurdity and grandiose messiness of the latter.
-What Fennell does so effectively is the subtlety of a film that starts pragmatically and slowly unravels into something that, by the end, feels completely absurd.
+It has the same intensity, masked as charm, as the former, and the absurdity and grandiose messiness of the latter.
+What Fennell does so effectively is to create a film that starts pragmatically and slowly unravels into something that, by the end, feels completely absurd.
 Yet, because the transitions were so gradual, in a particularly unique sense, they were much less noticeable and much more believable than they should have been.
 It’s as if Oliver carried us along as if we were another member of the Cattan family.

 Plot 8/10